amoldwin/tcav-medical-nlp/tcav_scripts/Readme.md

 "--bottleneck_name": The name of the layer you would like to interpret.
 Usually this is the name of the pytorch module in the model's "module list", but because we are working with some non-standard models, we assign our own names to some model's layers in tcav/model.py

+NOTE: For all of our experiments, we use the penultimate layer for TCAV.
+If you want to run TCAV on other layers, you will need to edit "tcav/model.py" to get activations from the desired layer.

 "--ckpt_path": the path of the model that we woulk like to interpet